jvdsande/mixt/packages/sources/mixt/README.md

 npm install -g mixt
 ```

-From there, you obtain access to the following commands:
+From there, you obtain access to the following commands.
+For a more thorough explanations of all commands, refer to the [command help page](/docs/COMMANDS.md)

 ### `mixt init` :